greensheepblog/greensheepblog.github.io/_posts/2025-09-14-punctuation.md

 <small>DID YOU SEE WHO WON THE GAME!!¡¡!¡¡

-<br>AMPERSAND-UPSIDE DOWN QUESTION MARK
+<br>AMPERSAND-UPSIDE-DOWN-QUESTION MARK
 Well, the name is still being workshopped for this one, but at least it’s pretty self-explanatory.
-Pictured below, this punctuation is still in its infancy, and has yet to make the big break to keyboards or unicode directories.
+The Apersnd-Upside-Down-Question mark skillfully merges the iconic elements of your favorite punctuation, opening the door to endless possiblity.
+Despite winning "Best Newcomer" at the controversial 2024 National Punctuation Awards, this sign is still in its infancy, and has yet to make the big break to keyboards or unicode directories.
 ![](https://raw.githubusercontent.com/greensheepblog/greensheepblog.github.io/refs/heads/master/assets/images/inverted_ampersand.jpg)